DenizenScript/Denizen-Beginners-Guide/source/guides/contributing/tags-mechs-properties.md

 });
 ```

+Note that while meta-documentation is, as far as your IDE cares, just a text comment, it is in fact a very strict format that must be followed with care.
+This is because multiple services automatically parse and make use of this metadata.
+For example, if you forgot the `()` around the `<repeat>` in the above example, [the script editor](/guides/first-steps/script-editor) would display an error on any script that tried to use the tag without the parameter.

 ### Creating Mechanisms

-**NOTE**: This section could be subject to change in the near future.
-The tag registry system has proved to be very capable, and the mechanism matching system could be replaced with a registry of its own.
+**NOTE**: This section is subject to change in the future when mechanisms are updated to use a registration system akin to the tag registration system.

-Unlike tags, mechanisms undergo a series of checks to "match" the mechanism.
+Unlike modern tags, mechanisms undergo a series of checks to "match" the mechanism.
 This is done in the class definition's `adjust` method, which takes a `mechanism` parameter.
 Mechanisms have a variety of methods to match and check input, which we'll see shortly.

 To match a mechanism, use the `matches(String)` method and provide the mechanism name.
 To require a specific input type, you can make use of the methods starting with `require`, such as `requireBoolean()` and `requireObject(Object)`.
 Wrap these methods in an if statement to start a mechanism block.